bcgov/ols-geocoder/geocoder-developer-guide.md

 <br><br>
 ## Implementing address autocompletion in your application
-Using the autoComplete boolean request parameter is the key to successful implementation.
+Using the autoComplete boolean request parameter is the key to successful implementation of address autocompletion in your application.
 Let's assume your application input form has an address text box and a search icon.

 A user starts entering the characters of an address.
 After three or so characters, the application should issue a get request on the addresses resource with autoComplete set to True every time a user enters an additional character.
 This tells the geocoder that addressString contains a partial address and to find the best N address prefix matches for display in a pick list below the address text box.